LifeWatchGreece/qiime/readme.md

 These three tasks should be executed by the same user that Genetics vLab web application is executed and so by the user who is owner of the application files.

+####Authentication

+A very basic authentication mechanism (login/logout) has been included in application's code.
+This mechanism is meant to change according to your access control requirements.
+The credentials of one and only user that exists in the database are:

+username: xayate2@yahoo.com

+password: kodikos

+##License

+The R vLab is open-sourced software licensed under the MIT license.